rodrigogmp/levels/README.md

 Good luck!

-## New Features
+## Solution

 *  I've implemented privileges feature, that is associated to levels.
-How each user has a level, according with their experience, oce they reach any level, user automatically receives this level privileges

-* Além do privilégio da redução de taxas, também foram implementados outros dois: ganho de moedas extras e aumento da quantidade de modelos 3d disponívels
- Obs: Outros privilégios podem ser implementados facilmente, basta adicionar novos itens dentro do enum "kind", no model privilege.

- I've implemented privileges feature, that is associated to levels.
-How each user has a level, according with their experience, oce they reach any level, user automatically receives this level privileges
+How each user has a level, according with their experience, oce they reach any level, user automatically receives this level privileges.

+* In addition to the fee reduction privilege, two others have also been implemented: earning extra coins and increasing the amount of available 3d models
+  Note: Other privileges can be implemented easily, just add new items inside the enum "kind", in the model privilege.

+* I had to use the following command line to run the tests: rspec spec/spec_helper.rb spec/, otherwise my database woudn't initiated, I coudn't figure out why.

+* For some reason, the model lib/cgtrader_levels/models/user.rb was not found by simplecov, that's why it doesn't appear inside the converage/index.html file, despite that, I've tried to write tests to cover all the possible use cases.